sarahjcotton/moodle-search_elastic/README.md

 ```

 By default the Elasticsearch service is available on: `http://localhost:9200`

+### Docker

+You can also run Elasticsearch with Docker.
+The project publishes an [offical container](https://hub.docker.com/_/elasticsearch)
+for supported version with instructions.

 ## Azure Elasticsearch Setup
 To use this plugin first you will need to setup an Elaticsearch service.